How do you get people to care about landmine detection when tragedy is everywhere?

 The pedestal contains fragments of real landmines, grounding the story in the reality Magawa helped dismantle.

-The statue also acts as a physical gateway to APOPO’s visitor centre, inviting tourists to learn about landmines, meet the rats, and directly support the NGO — turning attention into education, and curiosity into funding.
+The statue also acts as a physical gateway to APOPO’s visitor centre, inviting tourists to learn about landmines, meet the rats, and directly support the NGO.

 Next